-Ned M. Gelhaar practices in the firm’s offices in Philadelphia, Los Angeles, and San Francisco.
+Ned M. Gelhaar practices in the firm’s office in Philadelphia.
 He is an experienced business, intellectual property, and insurance coverage trial attorney and litigator.
 He has taught trial skills to lawyers and law students as a faculty member of the National Institute for Trial Advocacy (NITA) since 2004 and previously as an adjunct professor at the University of California at Davis School of Law.

 Ned was formerly a shareholder in Boutin Dentino (now Boutin Jones) in Sacramento and Senior Counsel with Hancock, Rothert & Bunshoft (now DuaneMorris) in Los Angeles.

 He believes the best way to a fair settlement is to be willing and prepared to go to trial.

 - Lead counsel for the plaintiff in M’Guinness v.
 Johnson, 243 Cal.
 App.
 4th 602 (2015), in which the Sixth District Court of Appeal reversed the trial court’s order denying a motion to disqualify opposing counsel in a corporate dissolution/business tort case.